yusangeng/io-validate/README.md

 	// a should be deep-equal to something;
 	check(a, 'a').eq(something);

-	// a should have a property named 'count' check(a, 'a').has('count');
+	// a should have a owned property named 'count' check(a, 'a').has('count');

+	// a should have a property named 'count' check(a, 'a').got('count');

 	// a should have a property named 'count', and a['count']
 	// should be > 1, and < 3